j-be/attomail/README.md

  1. Change the process user and group.
  2. Create a new file with a [unique filename][2] in the mail directory.
  3. Write a `Received` header to the file.
+If `From` and `Date` headers are missing, then they will also be appended to the headers.
  4. Pass data from standard input to the file.
  5. Exit.